botworld-wiki/beatburger.github.io/pages/arena-masters.md

 - **Brad:** One cannot simply enter the Arena, you'll have to do a trial to earn your official botpack first.
 I warn you, it's tough.
 And I don't think you're ready...
 - **Player:** I was born ready.
 Who di I fight?
 - **Brad:** I can conduct a trial for you.
 All arena masters are different but I prefer a simple 2v2 format, no reserves.

+After you've defeated Brad:

+- **Brad:** Well played kid, maybe you really could join a team and become an arena star one day.
+- **Brad:** The actual masters will be much tougher than me, but you've definitely earned your new botpack today.
+- **Brad:** It's just a white series botpack. which means it only holds two boosters.
+But if you defeat an arena master they will upgrade it to a green series.
+- **Player:** What are boosters?
+- **Brad:** Boosters improve different aspects of your botpack or bot team.
+The booster you have gives you botpack energy right at the start of the battle.

 </div>